barracuda-cloudgen-access/access-cli/README.md

 All output formats are subject to pagination parameters, when those are available.

-Certain output options are specific to input-accepting commands input (for record creation or editing):
+Additional output options are available for record creation and editing commands:
  - `--errors-only` - output will be restricted to records whose creation/editing failed

 ### Input formats